-The financial management systems of the grantee should include procedures to minimize the time between the transfer of funds from the U.S. Treasury or other funder and its disbursement.
-Advances made by the primary recipients of the grant to secondary recipients are required to conform to the same standards of timing that applies to the advance by

-Federal agencies to primary recipient organizations.
-It is important that once the agency has received funds, those funds are then disbursed for the grant's intended purpose.
+The financial management system(s) of the grantee should include procedures to minimize the time between the transfer/payment of funds from the U.S. Treasury or other funder and its disbursement.
+Advances made by the primary recipient of the grant to secondary recipients are required to conform to the same standards of timing that applies to the advance by Federal agencies to primary recipient organizations.
+It is important that once the grantee has received funds, those funds are then promptly disbursed for the grant's intended purpose.

-- 1. If the grantee received funds through a letter of credit arrangement, cash should be withdrawn in amounts necessary to meet immediate needs or to cover program disbursements already made (limited). - 2.
-If funds are reimbursed, assure all reimbursements have been made from the funder and are made on a timely basis so as to not negatively draw down agency funds (majority of grants).
+- 1. If the grantee receives funds through a letter of credit arrangement, cash should be withdrawn in the amounts necessary to meet immediate needs or to cover program disbursements already made (limited). - 2.
+If funds are reimbursed, assure all reimbursements have been made from the funder and are made on a timely basis to not negatively draw down agency funds (majority of grants).